VEZY/PlantBiophysics.jl/README.md

 The benefits of using this package are:

 - Blazing fast (few μs for the whole energy balance + photosynthesis + conductances)
+- Easy to use and interactive
-- Easy of use, parameter calibration and simulation on one place, works with DataFrames and MTGs
+- Parameter calibration and simulation in one place, works with DataFrames and MTGs
 - Great composability:
   - easy to extend, add your model for any process, and it just works, with automatic coupling with other models
   - easy to integrate into other models or platforms thanks to Julia's great compatibility with other languages
-- Easy to read, the code implement the equations as they are written in the scientific articles (thanks Julia Unicode!)
+- Easy to read, the code implements the equations close to how they are written in the scientific articles (thanks Julia Unicode!)
-- Compatible with other simulations platforms thanks to the MTG format
+- Compatible with other simulation platforms thanks to the MTG format (OpenAlea, ARCHIMED, AMAPStudio...)
 - Error propagation using [Measurements.jl](https://juliaphysics.github.io/Measurements.jl/stable/) or [MonteCarloMeasurements.jl](https://baggepinnen.github.io/MonteCarloMeasurements.jl/stable/)

 ## Try it !